Olney: Verlander regains his fastball, his dominance and his destiny

 Verlander finished the season with a 4.54 ERA, and he endeavored to learn more about his body, about how it functioned, how the muscles and tendons and ligaments complemented each other.
 In the spring of 2015, Verlander pitched in a spring training exhibition and threw a fastball that felt especially crisp, his arm flowing easily, powerfully through his delivery.

-Verlander remembers turning and looking at the scoreboard to see the velocity reading, and as he related that moment, sitting in the visitors’ clubhouse at Yankee Stadium last Monday, he held out his right arm and said “I’m getting goose bumps just thinking about it.”
+Verlander remembers turning and looking at the scoreboard to see the velocity reading, and as he related that moment, sitting in the visitors clubhouse at Yankee Stadium on Monday, he held out his right arm and said, “I’m getting goose bumps just thinking about it.”

 The number that flashed on the scoreboard: 95.